simmi30/lnd1/docs/recovery.md

 ```

 **Remember to remove the flag once the rescan was completed successfully to
-avoid rescanning again for every restart of lnd**.
+avoid rescanning again for every restart of broln**.

 ## Off-Chain Recovery

-After version `v0.6-beta` of `lnd`, the daemon now ships with a new feature
+After version `v0.6-beta` of `broln`, the daemon now ships with a new feature
 called Static Channel Backups (SCBs).
 We call these _static_ as they only need
 to be obtained _once_: when the channel is created.
 From there on, a backup is
 good until the channel is closed.
 The backup contains all the information we